voodoo12345/beam-docs/source/rtd_pages/user_glossary.rst

 Block
    a set of data and associated header containing a timestamp & link to the previous set of data.

-.. _blockchain:

-Blockchain
-    The blockchain is a public record of Beam transactions.
-The blockchain can be downloaded and verified by all Beam nodes to make sure the transaction history is valid and no `double spending <https://en.wikipedia.org/wiki/Double-spending>`_ occurs.
-In Beam, a compacted version of the blockhain is maintained by each node using the `cut through`_ feature of `mimblewimble`_ which enables new nodes to only download minimal amount of information to start mining and verifying new blocks.

-.. _blockchain explorer:
+.. _BlockchainExplorer:

 Blockchain Explorer
    a search tool that locates blockchain data using a hash and enables analysis of the data.

-.. _block height:
+.. _blockheight:

 Block height
    the number of blocks, other than the genesis block, preceding a particular block on a blockchain.